mylesagray/blog/content/cv/index.md

 #### Blogging (2012 - Present)

-I write articles on challenges I face, solutions I and and interesting design/implementation problems I come across on my personal site.
+I write articles on challenges I face, solutions I find and interesting design/implementation problems I come across on my personal site.
+More recently, on personal projects as well.

 ## Education

 ### University

 Graduated on a 2-1 with Honours BSc, Business I.T.

 Awarded best final year project in Technology and Business field by PwC.

 ### Higher Ed

-#### A Levels
+#### A-Levels

 * Physics - A
 * Technology and Design (Systems and Control) - A